eleni-mpatsi/sophia_chatbot_final/README.md

 ## Overview

-This project implements a task-oriented conversational assistant using Rasa, designed as a proof of concept (PoC) for hands-free communication in motorcycle helmet telecommunication systems.
+This project implements a task-oriented conversational assistant using Rasa, designed as a proof of concept for hands-free communication in motorcycle helmet telecommunication systems.

 The assistant aims to support users in motion through structured, voice-driven interactions, enabling safe and efficient task execution without manual input.